MicrosoftDocs/sql-docs/azure-sql/managed-instance/november-2022-feature-wave-enroll.md

 The benefits in the feature wave include:

 - Fast Instance provisioning: reduces the time it takes to deploy an instance.
-- [Relaxed networking requirements](connectivity-architecture-overview.md): simplifies the [connectivity architecture](connectivity-architecture-overview.md) of SQL Managed Instance.
+- [Simplified connectivity architecture ](connectivity-architecture-overview.md): simplifies the connectivity architecture of SQL Managed Instance by removing the management endpoint, and reducing the number of mandatory rules.
-- Enhanced virtual cluster: improves the functionality of the underlying virtual cluster.
+- [Enhanced virtual cluster](connectivity-architecture-overview.md?tab=current#virtual-cluster-connectivity-architecture): improves the functionality of the underlying virtual cluster.

 The new features introduced in the feature wave are:

 - [Instance stop / start](instance-stop-start-how-to.md):  a feature in preview that allows you to start and stop your instance at your discretion to save on billing costs for vCores and SQL licensing.
 - [Zone redundancy for BC](../database/high-availability-sla.md): a feature in preview that lets you deploy your Business Critical managed instance across multiple availability zones to improve the availability of your service.
 - [Managed DTC](distributed-transaction-coordinator-dtc.md): a feature in preview that lets you run distributed transactions in mixed environments.

+## Feature wave rollout

 Rollout of the November 2022 Feature Wave is happening over the course of several months.
 The initial rollout phase targets instances that belong to Dev/Test subscriptions, with other subscription types onboarding in subsequent months.